Restaurant industry in Guangzhou: Datong Restaurant (大同酒家)

 Datong Restaurant was originally known as Guangzhouyuan Restaurant (广州园酒家).
 The restaurant was initially founded by Japanese businessman 中泽亲礼 during Japanese occupation of Guangzhou.
 Guangzhouyuan operated poorly and was soon sold to Hong Kong restaurateur Feng Jiansheng in 1942, who renamed the establishment Datong Restaurant.
 Following Chinese victory of the Second Sino-Japanese War, Datong Restaurant was auctioned as enemy property, and was in turn purchased by Tan Jienan, a notable figure in Guangzhou's teahouse industry.

 In the eve of communist takeover of Guangzhou, Tan sold off parts of the business to open Xinguang Restaurant in Hong Kong, leaving only 20 employees with the original Datong Restaurant.
 In the early days of the People's Republic, Datong only opened for breakfast and brunch and business dwindled.
 In early 1955, Datong Restaurant became the city's first experimental joint venture establishment, and opened a second location in Beijing the following year.

 Panxi Restaurant (泮溪酒家)

 Established in 1947 in Guangzhou's western suburbs, Panxi Restaurant served dishes and snacks made from local delicacies such as water chestnuts and lotus roots.
 In 1958, the central government funded Panxi's renovation and expansion into a garden-style restaurant, and the restaurant resumed operation in 1960.

 Since the 1960s, Panxi Restaurant became a venue for official receptions.
 Notable visitors include Vietnamese leader Ho Chi-Minh, British Prime Minister Edward Heath, Australian Prime Minister Malcolm Fraser, Singaporean Premier Lee Kuan-Yew, as well as high-ranking Chinese Zhu De, Li Xiannian, He Long, Chen Yi, and Ye Jianying.

 Many chefs at Panxi Restaurant also became professional culinary instructors.
 Since the 1960s, Panxi Restaurant sent envoys to foreign countries such Vietnam, Japan, Myanmar, Seychelles, and Tanzania, and trained chefs there.
 They also trained almost a thousand Cantonese-style banquet and dim sum chefs in other provinces.

+In 1971, Panxi Restaurant was briefly re-named to Friendship Restaurant (a name viewed as more politically appropriate), but then changed back to its original name when foreign dignitaries expressed confusion as to why they had not been taken to the famous Panxi restaurant.